aiidateam/aiida-core/docs/source/backup/index.rst

    oldest object that was backed up.
 If you are not aware of this value or if it is the first time that you start a backup up for this repository, then set this value to ``null``.
-Then the script will search the creation date of the oldest workflow or node object in the database and it will start the backup from that date.
+Then the script will search the creation date of the oldest node object in the database and it will start the backup from that date.
 E.g. ``"oldest_object_backedup": "2015-07-20 11:13:08.145804+02:00"``

  * ``end_date_of_backup``: If set, the backup script will backup files that